 Snail, Inc. to Report Fourth Quarter & Full Year 2022 Financial Results

-/EIN News/ -- CULVER CITY, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Snail, Inc. (Nasdaq: SNAL), a leading, global independent developer and publisher of interactive digital entertainment, announced today that it will report financial results for the quarter and year ended December 31, 2022 on Wednesday, March 22, 2023, after the U.S. stock market closes.
+CULVER CITY, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Snail, Inc. SNAL, a leading, global independent developer and publisher of interactive digital entertainment, announced today that it will report financial results for the quarter and year ended December 31, 2022 on Wednesday, March 22, 2023, after the U.S. stock market closes.
 Management will host a conference call and webcast on the same day at 5:00 p.m.
 ET to discuss the results.

 Participants may access the live webcast and replay on the Company's investor relations website at https://investor.snail.com/.
 The earnings call may also be accessed by dialing 1 (877) 451-6152 from the United States, or by dialing 1 (201) 389-0879 internationally.